KEERTHIK-D-U/KEERTHIK-D-U/README.md

-# 👋  Hey Coders, I'm Keerthik!
+# 👋  Hey, I'm Keerthik!

 ## 💻 About Me
 - 🚀 Passionate about app development and solving real-world problems